HollowLZ/LinYu-BlueStampPortfolio/index.md

 My main goal for the second milestone was to finish the image processing software.
 This software would allow the pi-camera to take in a live feed, the raspberry pi would take in that live feed and add a mask over it.
 This would allow for the robot to only see the red ball in the video feed.
 This was surprisingly hard since I had to figure out the color spectrum that the pi-camera uses, finding the color color range that would allow me to properly highlight the red ball.
 Additionally, using this image processing I was also able to locate and find the size of ball with respect to the camera.
 This was the final step I needed to start navigating the robot to the ball.

-# First Milestone
+# Final Milestone

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Mhk0i07Dayw?si=X08mbKZW4ChSZC8N" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-While many of peers had their first milestone done by the first week, It took me much into my second week to finish my first milestone.
-This first milestone consisted of a working ultrasonic sensor, camera, four directions of motion via motors, amd a lot of headches.
-From day 1, my raspberrypi was giving me trouble and rejecting connecting.
-I eventually got around this obstacle by learning how to connect the raspberrypi through a serial connection, which allowed me to code on the raspberrypi through my computer's terminal.
-After much time and headaches, I had finally completed my first milestone.
+FInally, after 3 weeks of blood sweat and tears, the robot was inally done.
+It effectively uses the camera to detect the ball, then sends the directions to the motors to move the robot to the ball.
+I had my fair share of ups and downs.
+I had trouble with my raspberry-pi, the wiring of ultrasonic sensors, and even the image processing was being weird.
+However, there were equal amounts of wins.
+I learned to code through the serial to get around the raspberry-pi problem and I figured out that all these problems that all required a simple fix.
+Whether it was missing a delay or a miswire.
+Throughout my time here at BlueStamp I truly learn so much.
+To persevere through adversity, to never give up, and to believe in myself.
+These lessons that I take from BlueStamp are priceless.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.